-Any American Century Investments fund that sells securities short as an investment strategy will disclose full portfolio holdings in annual and semiannual shareholder reports and on Form N-Q (or, beginning April 30, 2019, Form N-PORT).
+Any American Century Investments fund that sells securities short as an investment strategy will disclose full portfolio holdings in annual and semiannual shareholder reports and on Form N-PORT.
 These funds will make long and short holdings as of the end of a calendar quarter available for distribution 15 days after the end of each calendar quarter.
 These funds may also make limited disclosures as noted in the Single Event Requests section below.
 The distribution of holdings after the above time periods is not limited.